-Funded by WorkSafe’s Workwell Mental Health Improvement Fund, Tradeswomen Australia are piloting an industry first program designed to improve the mental health and well-being of automotive businesses and aftermarket parts interpreters through diversity and inclusion.
+Tradeswomen Australia are piloting an industry first program designed to prevent mental injuries and improve mental health and well-being of automotive businesses and aftermarket parts interpreters through diversity and inclusion.

-The program, called Workplace Diversity Project, aims to support businesses to create environments that embrace diversity and inclusion through their recruitment, employee support, and workplace practices.
+The Project aims to support businesses to create environments that embrace diversity and inclusion through their recruitment, employee support, and workplace practices.
 The pilot will take place within the automotive and aftermarket parts interpreters industry within Victoria.

 Through the project we will engage with the automotive and aftermarket parts interpreters industry to educate supervisors on the benefits of diversity in their workforce and measure the positive impact of diversity on culture.